Adult polyglucosan body disease

-Adult polyglucosan body disease (APBD) is a rare genetic glycogen storage disorder caused by an inborn error of metabolism.
-Symptoms can emerge any time after the age of 30; early symptoms include trouble controlling urination, trouble walking, and lack of sensation in the legs.
-People eventually develop dementia.
+Adult polyglucosan body disease (APBD) is a rare monogenic glycogen storage disorder (GSD type IV) caused by an inborn error of metabolism.
+Symptoms can emerge any time after the age of 30.
+Early symptoms often include trouble controlling urination, trouble walking, and muscle weakness.
+Most affected people eventually lose bladder control and the ability to walk or stand, some people eventually develop dementia.

-A person inherits loss-of-function mutations in the GBE1 gene from each parent, and the lack of glycogen branching enzyme (the protein encoded by GBE1) leads to buildup of unbranched glycogen in cells, which harms neurons more than other kinds of cells.
+A person inherits loss-of-function mutations in the GBE1 gene from each parent, and the lack of glycogen branching enzyme (the protein encoded by GBE1) leads to the buildup of unbranched glycogen in cells, which harms neurons more than other kinds of cells.

-Most people first go to the doctor due to trouble with urination.
 The condition is diagnosed by gathering symptoms, a neurological examination, laboratory tests including genetic testing, and medical imaging.
-As of 2015 there was no cure or treatment, but the symptoms could be managed.
+As of 2025, there is no cure or treatment, but the symptoms can be managed.
 People diagnosed with APBD can live a long time after diagnosis, but will probably die earlier than people without the condition.